Company culture is complicated, but measuring and understanding it doesn’t have to be.

 - Reveals the ‘unseen’ culture that goes beyond the day of audit

-- Complements the existing audit programme with a behaviour-based approach
+- Complements the existing audit program with a behavior-based approach

 - Strengthens your reputation through a proactive approach to food safety culture